mehaa6/creating-and-analzing-rare-disease-networks/README.md

 # Creating rare disease networks
 This repository contains the R script and the related files to create a rare disease network using the DisGeNET, STRING, WikiPathways, and DrugBank APIs.
 The script retrieves disease-related genes and their protein-protein interactions, pathways, and similar drugs based on their gene symbols.
 The network is then visualized using the visNetwork package in a Shiny app.
 It serves as a pipeline for creating and analzing rare disease networks.

-# Dependencies
+# Packages

-The R script was made using __ version of RStudio.
+The R script was made using version 2022.12.0+353 of RStudio.
 You will first need to install the following packages:

 install.packages("httr").
 Version:
 install.packages("jsonlite").
 Version: